tkrop/go-make/README.md

 the default config of integrated tools.
 It installs these tools automatically when needed in the latest available version.

-**Note:** We except the risk that using the latest versions of tools, e.g. for linting, may break the build for the sake of constantly updating dependencies by default.
-For tools where this is not desireable, the default import can be changed to contain a version (see [manual](MANUAL.md] for more information).
+**Note:** We accept the risk that using the latest versions of tools, e.g. for linting, may break the build for the sake of constantly updating dependencies by default.
+For tools where this is not desireable, the default import is/can be changed to contain a version (see [manual](MANUAL.md] for more information).

 **Warning:** `go-make` automatically installs a `pre-commit` hook overwriting and deleting any pre-existing hook.
-The hook calls `go-make commit` to enforce run unit testing and linting successfully before allowing to commit, i.e. the goals `test-go`, `test-unit`, `lint-base` (or what code quality level is defined as standard), and `lint-markdown`.
+The hook calls `go-make commit` to enforce successful unit testing and linting before allowing to commit, i.e. the goals `test-go`, `test-unit`, `lint-base` (or what code quality level is defined as standard), and `lint-markdown`.

 [gomock]: <https://github.com/uber/mock>
 [golangci]: <https://github.com/golangci/golangci-lint>